Peter Ghionis' design for Queensbridge, Falls Gardens.

 In 2015 I created the Design for Dementia Studio.
-It applies evidence-based principles through design to produce practical knowledge that leads to increased well-being.
-It implements transformative approaches to health and well-being outcomes through the application of evidence-based design principles.
+It applied evidence-based principles through design to produce practical knowledge that leads to increased well-being.
+In collaboration with aged care providers and dementia experts, it implemented transformative approaches to health and well-being outcomes through the application of evidence-based design principles.

 In 2009, I worked with Professors Philip Goad and Hannah Lewi to re-write the architectural history curriculum for revised Bachelor program.
 These units took a comparative and thematic approach to teaching architectural history.
 I still return each year to Melbourne University to give guest lectures.